Adroiti/docs-for-code-review-tools/RuboCop/Rails-ScopeArgs.md

 ## Description

-This cop checks for scope calls where it was passed a method (usually a scope) instead of a `lambda`/`proc`.
+This rule checks for scope calls where it was passed a method (usually a scope) instead of a `lambda`/`proc`.

-### Example
+## Examples

 ```ruby
 # bad